 We point to the following opportunities opened by our work.
 Photodissociation of alkali halides involves the coupling between potential curves with predominantly covalent and ionic character.
 More than 35 years ago, Zewail and coworkers illuminated the photodissociation dynamics of alkali halide molecules, notable of \ce{NaI}, in pioneering studies employing femtosecond laser-induced fluorescence spectroscopy~\cite{rose_femtosecond_1989}.
 Now, time-resolved Coulomb explosion should make it possible to directly image the time-dependent internuclear distributions, as the vibrational wave packet induced by a fs pump pulse evolves and splits between the bound and dissociative parts of the potential curves.
-We believe that our method applies equally well to NaI and to other alkali halides containing \ce{Li} or \ce{Na}, and possibly \ce{K}.
-On the other hand, Coulomb explosion of alkali halides containing \ce{Rb} or \ce{Cs} atoms may be harder to use for quantitative characterization of internuclear distances since \ce{Rb+} and \ce{Cs+} cannot be considered as point charges and, furthermore, that the laser pulse could lead to fragmentation channels producing doubly or triply charged Rb and Cs cations.
-To gain more insight, it is necessary and interesting to compare Coulomb explosion dynamics for a variety of different alkali halides.
+As a first step, it will be interesting and relevant to apply laser-induced Coulomb explosion to other alkali halides and determine the internuclear distributions of the static molecules.
 Regarding the \ce{LiI} dimer, the current work only aimed at identifying its presence and the different Coulomb explosion channels produced by the laser interaction.
 The dimer could, however, also be an interesting target for observing structural dynamics.
 For instance, in the Coulomb explosion resulting from the double ionization, \autoref{fig:angular_covariances}(c1), or from quadruple ionization, \autoref{fig:angular_covariances}(c3), the light \ce{Li+} ions fly away very quickly.
 It should then be possible to measure the time-dependent internuclear separation of the two \ce{I} atoms or two \ce{I+} ions by further ionizing them with a more intense optical probe pulse or, perhaps better, with an x-ray pulse from a free-electron laser that resonantly knocks off an inner-shell electron and induces multiple ionization~\cite{young_femtosecond_2010,rorig_multiple-core-hole_2023}.